SarahGrabas/Fake-News-ML-007/README.md

 - Observations displayed in graphs which is used for reflection in the rapport.

 ## Evaluation.ipynb
+This notebook contains observations of the differences between the performance of the test set and the liar set.

 ### Modules
+- pandas
+- nltk - bigrams
+- nltk.tokenize - word_tokenize
+- collections - Counter
+- sklearn.feature_extraction.text - TfidfVectorizer

 ### Input:
+- liar_cleaned.csv
+- full_test_cleaned.csv

 ### Output:
+- Observations of the differences between the performance of the test set and the liar set, which is used for reflection in the rapport.